-If a student earns a grade below the required grade of C+ or C, the earned grade will appear on his or her transcript, and will be applied to the student's GPA like any other grade.
+If a student who is required to earn a C or C+ in a course earns a grade below the required grade, the earned grade will appear on his or her transcript and will be applied to the student's GPA like any other grade.
 The student will not, however, be permitted to complete the program or graduate until he or she passes the course with the required grade.